leeway64/UnethicalLaborPracticesChecker/README.md

 julia src/UnethicalLaborPracticesChecker.jl | jq '.'
 ```

+`jq '.'` pretty-prints the input JSON without changing its contents.

-The UnethicalLaborPracticesChecker will print out a JSON containing whether each company in the
+UnethicalLaborPracticesChecker will print out a JSON containing whether each company in the
 input uses forced labor from East Turkstan.

 ```json